 David K. Wilson, historian

-In many respects, the southern theatre of the conflict was as much civil war as it was a war of independence.
-With no organised American army in the south, resistance to British control was taken up by shadowy groups of militia, such as that led by Francis Marion (the inspiration for Mel Gibson’s character Benjamin Martin in The Patriot).
-Many southern battles were fought not between British soldiers and American regulars, but between local civilian Patriots and Loyalists, many more motivated by personal grievances and a desire to settle old scores than they were by the politics of the revolution.
-Because of these old tensions the southern campaign came to resemble a civil war more than any other theatre of the revolution, with neighbours and competing farmers freely engaging in retaliatory violence and, occasionally, torturous practices like ‘spicketing’.
-The British promise of emancipation for any African slave who joined a Loyalist unit became a complicating factor.
+Because of these old tensions, the southern campaign came to resemble a civil war more than any other theatre of the revolution, with neighbours and competing farmers freely engaging in retaliatory violence and, occasionally, unnecessary violence and torture.
+The British promise of emancipation for any African American slave who joined a Loyalist unit became a complicating factor.
 Many Loyalists were slave-owners, fearful of slave revolts and violence, so they feared the prospect of being swamped by thousands of freed blacks.